 Almost 15 minutes after pricking the skin, the nurse observes your skin for any possible allergic symptom or reaction.
 A little raised, tiny, reddish, itchy bumps will arise on your skin within that time, if you're allergic to to any of the substances tested on you.
 After the test gets over, the nursing staff will wash your skin with alcohol to remove all the marks.
 Find out more about the treatment and management of skin prick test facilities here.

-Medical Express, The Harley Street Clinic in London is a prestigious private clinic for this type of tests and diagnosis.
+Medical Express Clinic is a prestigious private clinic in London for this type of tests and diagnosis.
 Patch tests and skin injection tests are also performed here apart from the skin prick test for allergens.

 A Patch test is usually prescribed and done under the guidance of a dermatologist.
 It is mostly done to detect allergic reactions that are delayed and take at least a few days to develop.
 It doesn't use a needle, rather the allergens are applied to patches, which are then brought in contact to your skin.
 At the Medical Express Clinic not only we routinely use the skin prick tests and provide flawless results.